 SD(Secure Digital) cards are the oldest of the three major types.
 They have a capacity of 1Mb to 2Gb.
 However, there are some SD cards with 4GB space, albeit this is not standard.
 The file system of SD cards is the FAT12 and FAT 16.
 This file system allows users to transfer files up to a speed of 25Mb/s

-Based on the issue of the storage size, do not choose such memory cards if you have large files.
+Based on the storage size issue, do not choose such memory cards if you have large files.

 SDUC (Secure Digital Ultra Capacity) cards are the newest memory cards having a large storage capacity.
 Their storage capacity ranges from 2TB to a stunning 128TB of space.
 However, they are not that common with people due to their cost.
 They utilize the exFAT file system.